gvwilson/sensibleadventures/nardica/nardica.md

 "Real as gulls and jellies!"
 Real as being hungry and lonely, she sometimes added to herself as she grew older.
-Real as being smart with machines and tech like her mother and father had been, back before the frozen southern ocean took them away.
+Real as being smart with machines and tech like her mother and father had been before the frozen southern ocean took them away.

 </em>

-Madi woke to the sound of Aunt Naggie banging around in the kitchen.
+Madi woke to Aunt Naggie banging around in the galley.
 She lay in her narrow cot for one final precious warm moment before pushing aside the salvaged sleeping bag she used as a cover and pulling on a second layer of clothes.
 That banging was her aunt's way of letting Madi know that Uncle Jack was awake.
-If she knew what was good for her, she'd be in the kitchen doing something useful before he got there.
+If she knew what was good for her, she'd be in the galley doing something useful before he got there.

 She tucked her nature book under the cot's foam slab mattress, dragged her fingers through her unwashed hair,